Our standard registration and medical consent form is required for all youth participants.

 Youth Group Snacks

 Parents take turns bringing food to youth group meetings.
-Hungry teens really appreciate your generosity—sign up to bring snacks or contribute to our snack fund!
+Hungry teens really appreciate your generosity—you can help by bringing snacks or contributing to our snack fund!

 Join our Team

 Join our team of teachers, group leaders, and adult mentors!
 All of our youth ministry adult leaders are carefully screened and background checked.
 We do our best to create a culture where bullying, name calling and cut-downs—even in jest—are not cool.
 We need to know if your child is having a rough time at church.